neomjs/neo/.github/CODING_GUIDELINES.md

 * Try to define most (if not all) variables at the top of the method body.
 * Variables do use block formatting
 * Variables are separated by commas (file size)
+* Create variables for every item which you use more than 2 times. (maintainability, readability & file size)
+  + This rule also counts for `this`.
 * The framework source code is using `const` very(!) rarely.
 The only reason is the minified bundle size.

 Example: